 Find opinions, books, articles, manuals, videos, links, and farming resources below.

-Four Season Farm in Harborside, Maine, has been farmed organically since its inception in 1968.
-However, we are NOT “USDA Certified Organic.”
+Four Season Farm in Harborside, Maine has been farmed organically since its inception in 1968.
+However, we are NOT “USDA Certified Organic” – I repeat – NOT.

-We believe our production practices reflect how organic farming should be done to produce clean, wholesome food.
-We proudly advertise our produce as GUARANTEED REAL ORGANIC.
-We invite you to join us.
+We believe our production practices reflect how organic farming should be done to produce clean, wholesome food and maintain a pristine environment.